 Urban planning also requires coordination with the many elements of a city and those responsible for maintaining said elements.

-Some of the many pieces of urban planning includes:
+Some of the many pieces include:

 - Roads, streets, and bridges